RamjotSingh/PreConfiguratorForTraefikOnServiceFabric/README.md

-# PreConfiguratorForTraefikOnServiceFabric
+# Pre-Configurator For Traefik On Service Fabric
-Extensions for Traefik on Service Fabric for Windows
+Allows per environment configuration of Traefik on Service Fabric